panthomakos/timezone/README.markdown

 Alternatively, timezone can be used with a Google api key, which you can get [here](https://code.google.com/apis/console/).

+Enable the Google Maps Time Zone API to do this.

 Next, add the following to your application.rb file, or before you perform a coordinate lookup.

     Timezone::Configure.begin do |c|